Tonghe-Zhang/Tonghe-Zhang.github.io/README.md

 `sudo apt install ruby-dev ruby-bundler nodejs`
 2. Run `bundle install` to install ruby dependencies.
 If you get errors, delete Gemfile.lock and try again.

-# if it still doesn't work, run
-#      bundle config set --local path 'vendor/bundle'
+# if it still doesn't work, run bundle config set --local path 'vendor/bundle' and then bundle install
-#      bundle install

 Please ensure that your Gemfiles and .gemspecs are suitably restrictive to avoid an unexpected breakage when 3.0 is released (e.g. ~> 2.3.0).